 Squaw Valley Alpine Meadows is positioned to be 100% renewable 26 years ahead of the California state goal of December 31, 2045.

 Natural gas and 25% solar power supply our current needs, including Liberty Utilities' 50 megawatt solar generation plant.

 New renewable energy projects like solar will increase clean, renewable energy options for 49,000 Liberty Utilities customers, powered by the sun.

 The resort is a potential site for a battery energy storage system that will store 100% renewable electricity as backup power supply for the resort & community

-As early as December 2018, Squaw Valley Alpine Meadows will be entirely powered by 100% renewable, clean energy.
+Squaw Valley Alpine Meadows will soon be entirely powered by 100% renewable, clean energy.
 Our efforts are accelerating a regional transition to renewables, providing more clean energy options for power customers across our region.

 We're not the only ones working to make our community more sustainable.
 Show your support with #renewablenow.

 Here are some other projects that might interest you